 - Nice Job Breaking It, Hero!: The ending to "Minor Corrections", of a sort.
 Despite seeing proof that a certain mail-in photo development lab can show/alter the future through damaged photographs, the Narrator sent in film of his Prom photo just to see what would happen.
 What did he get?
 The photo being messed up in such a way that it looked like his father was hanging from the ceiling.

-- No Ending: Some stories end like this, for example in "Watch for Willy", we don’t get to know what happens after the protagonist find Willy.
+- No Ending: Some stories end like this, for example in "Watch for Willy", we don’t get to know what happens after the protagonist finds Willy.

 - No Fourth Wall: "New Creatures".
 Slimebeast managed to piss off an assortment of creatures and monsters through his writings, and (realizing that there's no escape) asks the reader to pick the one that will kill him the fastest.

-- One Myth to Explain Them All: From “It’s Always a Zombie”."Sasquatch?
+- One Myth to Explain Them All: The whole basis of "It’s Always a Zombie".
+Zombies are real.
+Every other kind of mythical or supernatural creature is not, they're all just zombies that people mistook for something else.Sasquatch?
 Turns out he was a survivalist wearing a gilly suit and face paint.
 He didn’t bring his orange hat, so some numb-nuts took him for a deer and pumped a few rounds into his chest.
 Ever since then, he stormed through the woods, groaning, munching squirrels, and scaring the shit out of campers.
-Well, he did until I blew his brains out."
+Well, he did until I blew his brains out.

 - Rage Quit: "FPS" is written from the perspective of an enemy monster in a First-Person Shooter, who has been killed by players countless times and watching them move on to the next level.
 It's overjoyed when it finally manages to kill the player for once, thinking that it gets to move on to the next level instead.
 Except...What does "WTF!!!
 UNINSTALL!!!" mean?